corda/samples/cordapp-upgrades/README.md

  running `build/nodes/runnodes` and observe that all nodes can transact with each other (this can be done by running `./gradlew issueBetweenNodes`, which will issue an obligation between each pair of nodes in the network).

-2. Shut down the network, then upgrade one of the nodes to the new version of the contract.
-This also requires upgrading the same node to the latest version of the workflows CorDapp, as older versions are compiled against the initial contract.
+2. Shut down the network, then upgrade two of the nodes to the new version of the contract.
+This also requires upgrading the same nodes to the latest version of the workflows CorDapp, as older versions are compiled against the initial contract.
- The upgrade can be carried out by running `scripts/upgradeNodes.sh workflows v3-can-default PartyA` and `scripts/upgradeNodes.sh contracts v2-can-default PartyA`.
-Note: There is some additional cordapp configuration for the new versions of the workflows CorDapp, which can be found in the cordapps/config folder in the node.
-This configuration is used to control whether the new field in the contract state is set when the state is created.
-The no downgrade rule will prevent nodes with only the old contract version from using the state if it has new fields set, and so as a result the new field cannot be set until all nodes in the network are upgraded.
-To begin with, this configuration prevents the field from being populated.
+ The upgrade can be carried out by running `scripts/upgradeNodes.sh workflows v3-can-default PartyA PartyB` and `scripts/upgradeNodes.sh contracts v2-can-default PartyA PartyB`.

 3. Run the network (`build/nodes/runnodes`).
-In order to issue obligations between nodes, the contract attachment must be present in the attachment store of each node (if this isn't the case, then an error will be hit when sending a transaction with a version of the contract the node doesn't recognise).
-To put a copy of each contract version in the network in each node's attachment store, run `./gradlew loadAttachments`.
-(This command has the effect of uploading the V2 contract attachment to each node that does not already have it.)

- 4. Check that obligations can be issued between nodes (again, `./gradlew issueBetweenNodes` can be used).
-It is instructive to show that obligations can still be freely transferred between nodes running different contract versions at this point.
-To do this, first clear all obligations from the nodes (the easiest way to do this is to settle them all using `./gradlew settleAllObligations`), then do the following:

-   - Issue an obligation from the shell of PartyB, naming PartyA as the lender (`start IssueObligation$Initiator amount:
-   $100, lender: PartyA, anonymous: true`)
-   - On PartyA, do `run vaultQuery contractStateType: net.corda.examples.obligation.contract.Obligation` and note the linear ID of the obligation state.
-   - Transfer the obligation to PartyC: `start TransferObligation$Initiator newLender: PartyC, linearId: <linear ID>, anonymous: true`
-   - Transfer the obligation back, by running the same command on PartyC and naming PartyA as the new lender.
+First, check that the two nodes with upgraded contracts can transact between themselves.
+On PartyA's shell, try `start IssueObligation amount: $100, lender: PartyB, anonymous: true`.
+This should succeed.
+It should also be possible for PartyC to issue an obligation using the old version of the contract, while naming an upgraded node as a lender.
+From PartyC's shell, try `start IssueObligation amount: $100, lender: PartyA, anonymous: true`

+4. Now demonstrate that a party using the old version of the contract cannot accept a transaction with a state on a newer version of the contract.
+From the shell of PartyB, run `start IssueObligation amount: $100, lender: PartyC, anonymous: true`.
+This will fail on PartyC, as it receives a state that it cannot deserialize.
+To fix this problem, the node needs to be upgraded to the latest version of the contract.

 5. Shut down the network, then upgrade the final node (PartyC) to use the new contract:
-   - `scripts/upgradeNodes.sh workflows v3-can-default PartyB PartyC`
+   - `scripts/upgradeNodes.sh workflows v3-can-default PartyC`
-   - `scripts/upgradeNodes.sh contracts v2-can-default PartyB PartyC`
+   - `scripts/upgradeNodes.sh contracts v2-can-default PartyC`

-6. Adjust the CorDapp configuration to set the new field in the obligation state.
-(Note that in a real system, this would be done with a new version of the workflows CorDapp that starts to populate the field.)
-To do this, go to each node's CorDapp configuration (build/nodes/<node>/cordapps/config/obligation-workflows.conf) and set the only field in that file to true.

-7. Restart the nodes, and try out the commands in step 3 again.
-Note that the "defaulted" field in the obligation state is set to "false" (rather than null) when querying obligation states using a vault query.

-8. Try the new defaulting flow, by running `start DefaultObligation$Initiator linearId: <linear ID>` from the borrower of the obligation.
+6. Restart the nodes.
+It should now be possible for every node to transact with all the others.
+This can either be demonstrated by running the same commands from the shell in step 3, or by running `./gradlew issueBetweenNodes` (which will issue an obligation between each pair of nodes).

+7. Try the new defaulting flow.
+Pick a node and do `run vaultQuery contractStateType: net.corda.examples.obligation.contract.Obligation` to find a linear ID of an obligation for which the node is the borrower.
+(An easy way of doing this is to settle all obligations by running `./gradlew settleAllObligations`, and then issuing an obligation from the node.
+There will be a single obligation in the vault, and this node will be the borrower).
+Once the linear ID is obtained, run `start DefaultObligation$Initiator linearId: <linear ID>`.
 This will set the field to true (and nothing else).

-To see some of the ways this could be set up incorrectly:
- - Try also setting the configuration option to true for the nodes running the new CorDapp version in step 3.
-This will prevent the node running the old version (PartyC) from spending the obligation state due to the no downgrade rule.
-The node will accept the transferred obligation from PartyA, but as there is information in the new field and this would be lost, the transaction to send it back will fail.
-This means that nodes cannot start using new fields in contract state definitions until all nodes in the network have been upgraded, unless it is acceptable to leave nodes with unspendable states.
- - To fix the above situation, upgrade the node (follow step 4), then restart the network and try again.